parrot-stream/kafka-topics-ui/README.md

 ### CP Version support
 Latest release is for CP 3.2.0 and above.

-For versions older than CP 3.2.0 you will need kafka topics ui [version 0.8.3](https://github.com/Landoop/kafka-topics-ui/releases/tag/v0.8.3).
+For versions older than CP 3.2.0 you will need Kafka Topics UI [version 0.8.3](https://github.com/parrotcdc/kafka-topics-ui/releases/tag/v0.8.3).
 You can also build it from source by running:
 ```
     git clone https://github.com/Landoop/kafka-topics-ui.git